 At 10:15am we have our most popular service, in which the format is varied from week to week throughout the month.
 The choir always sings at this service, which many find a great help in worshipping God.

 - Our primary style of service is the ‘Parish Eucharist’, which is a traditional phrase to describe the church coming together in thanksgiving.
 The choir sings, we read the Bible, affirm our faith, pray and share Holy Communion together.

 - We also have a service we call ‘All-Age Eucharist’, which essentially means we’re trying to hold together reverent worship with a more relaxed style and content.

 - Once a month we have a service called ‘Matins’: this is a traditional worship service which is expressed in choral singing, led by the choir.

-- In school term-time, for the younger members of our congregation, we run ‘Children’s Church’ during services – except when we have an ‘All-Age’ service.
+- For the younger members of our congregation, we run ‘Children’s Church’ during services – (except when we have an All-Age service).

 After the main 10:15am service, many of the congregation stay for tea, coffee, cold drinks, biscuits and sometimes cake.

 All of these styles of Sunday worship help the people of God find new perspectives in their relationship with each other and with Jesus, and because the pattern of worship is varied our praise of God is both refreshed and refreshing.

 At 3:30pm on the third Sunday we have Messy Church, with refreshments from 3:15pm.

 To find out what is happening check this web site regularly, or better still, come along and worship with us.